-Run scripts from your IDE on other LR products
+Run scripts from your IDE on other LoadRunner products

-LoadRunner Developer provides the ability to scale up your load tests using LoadRunner Cloud (LRC) or LoadRunner Enterprise (LRE), without leaving your IDE.
+LoadRunner Developer integrates with LoadRunner Cloud (LRC) or LoadRunner Enterprise (LRE), providing the ability to scale up your load tests without leaving your IDE.

 About scaling your test from your IDE

-To scale up your load tests, you can execute your DevWeb scripts on LRC or LRE, directly from your IDE.
+When running tests using LoadRunner Developer, there is a limit of 50 Vusers.
+You can scale up your load tests by executing your DevWeb scripts on LRC or LRE, directly from any IDE.

 Configure the YAML file